 Liposuction is sometimes used to treat certain conditions, including:

 - Lymphedema - a chronic (long-term) condition in which excess lymph (fluid) collects in tissues, causing edema (swelling).
 The edema commonly occurs in the arms or legs.
-The fluid accumulation occurs faster than it can be drained away.
-Liposuction is sometimes used to reduce swelling, discomfort and pain.
-However, doctors tend only to use liposuction with patients who have severe symptoms.
-After the operation patients have to wear a compression bandage for several months, sometimes up to a year after the operation.
+Liposuction is sometimes used to reduce swelling, discomfort, and pain.

-- Gynecomastia - sometimes fat accumulates under a man's nipples.
-Liposuction can remove some of the fat, reducing the swelling.
+- Gynecomastia - sometimes fat accumulates under a man's breasts.

 - Lipodystrophy syndrome - fat accumulates in one part of the body and is lost in another.
 Liposuction can improve the patient's appearance by providing a more natural looking body fat distribution.